OpenNTF/dojo-webpack-plugin/README.md

-# OpenNTF

-This project is an OpenNTF project, and is available under the Apache License V2.0.
-All other aspects of the project, including contributions, defect reports, discussions, feature requests and reviews are subject to the OpenNTF Terms of Use - available at http://openntf.org/Internal/home.nsf/dx/Terms_of_Use.

 # Introduction

 **dojo-webpack-plugin** is a [Webpack](https://webpack.github.io/) plugin that supports using Webpack 1.x to build Dojo 1.x applications (tested with Webpack 1.15 and Dojo 1.10).
 Features include: